The Most Bizarre Evening In Advertising History.

 "Rumors?"
 I ask.

 Bill Evans is the dapper Englishman and marketing genius behind the Clios.
-Along with the rest of the American public, I've enjoyed his annual appearances on The Tonight Show with winning Clio spots from around the world.
-The shocking rumors involving a police investigation of Bill Evans is news to me.
+Like the rest of the American public I've enjoyed his Tonight Show appearances with the winning Clio spots from around the world.
+The shocking rumors I'm hearing about Evans, involving a police investigation, is news to me.
 We continue to chat as I keep on eye out for any sign of entrance.
-Then, in the sea of humanity, I notice a familiar face from another agency.
-I finish with the reporter and push my way through the crowd to connect.
-My colleague, whom I barley know, thrusts a ticket at me.
+The young reporter scribbles feverously as we chat.
+Out of the sea of humanity I catch a glimpse of a familiar face from another agency.
+I finish with the reporter and push my way through the sweaty crowd to connect.
+Without a word the colleague, whom I barley know, thrusts a ticket at me.
 "Don't ask, just follow me!" she exclaims.
-As if stepping through Alice's looking glass, in seconds I'm in a spacious and air-conditioned ballroom with a few privileged others.
-I thank my angelic friend for the third time and make a beeline for the nearest bar stand.
-As the rest of the crowd slowly shuffles in, disgruntled remarks punctuate the air.
-I wander the room seeking familiar faces for the obligatory schmooze.
-More rumors abound about Evans and the event's disorganization which is now a full two hours behind schedule.
+As if stepping through the looking glass I'm suddenly transported into a spacious, air-conditioned ballroom with a few privileged others.
+I thank my angelic friend for the third time and then make a beeline for the nearest bar stand.
+As I gulp my vodka cranberry I notice the rest of the disgusted crowd shuffling in, disgruntled remarks still punctuating the air.
+Grabbing a second drink I begin wandering the huge space seeking familiar faces for the obligatory schmooze.
+Rumors abound about Evans and the event's disorganization which is now a full two hours behind schedule.

 It seems the show is finally about to begin as the band strikes up an upbeat tune.
 However, the dapper fellow behind the podium is not Bill Evans, or anyone recognizable.
-I overhear a comment that it's the head caterer but dismiss it as just another caustic remark.
-Moments later I'm informed it's oddly true.
+I overhear a comment that it's the head caterer, but dismiss it as just another caustic remark.
+Moments later, I'm informed it's true.
 Considering that the guy is more familiar with Swedish meatballs than advertising, he does a reasonable job covering for Evans.
-I conclude that he may me motivated by the thought that if people leave without eating his food, he may not collect his fee.
-The caterer is doing his very best to cover one slight problem -- no winner's list.
-Eventually, he's had enough and walks off stage to a chorus of boos and hisses from the disgruntled crowd.
+I conclude that he may be motivated by the reality that if people leave without eating his food, he may not collect his fee.
+The caterer is doing his best to cover one slight problem -- no winner's list.
+Eventually, he's had enough and walks off stage to a chorus of boos from the stunned crowd.
 More problems ensue when a second unknown presenter (who turns out to be a PR guy) takes the stage.
 Unlike the charismatic caterer, this guy is far from smooth.
-It only takes a few off-color jokes to figure out that he probably spent a little too much time warming up at the bar prior to his master of ceremony debut.
-Well known agency names are verbally mangled, slides of winning ads are backwards and out of focus, and the winners are not even acknowledged.
-Occasionally, the well-lubed PR guy breaks out in song when the band plays a familiar Irish tune.
-The evening is taking on an almost circus-like atmosphere.
+It only takes a few off-color jokes to figure out that he probably spent a little too much time at the bar prior to his master of ceremony debut.
+Well- known agency names are mangled, slides of winning ads are backwards and out of focus, and winners are not even acknowledged.
+When the band plays a familiar Irish tune the well-lubed PR guy stops everything and breaks out in song.
+The evening is quickly digressing to a circus-like atmosphere.
 Some in the audience find amusement in the pathetic display.
 Most do not as the boos and hisses grow louder.
-What started as an evening of mere confusion is quickly becoming a disaster.
+What started as an evening of mere confusion is quickly becoming a major disaster.

 With only about half the show completed, another bizarre thing happens.
-It simply stops.
-Before being hit by bread rolls, the disoriented PR guy mumbles something about running out of script and staggers off the stage.
-The audience sits in stunned silence.
-To try to keep things moving the band takes the cue to play Hello Dolly for yet a fourth time.
-I now know how the passengers on the Titanic felt as the ship was going down.
-Only the unawarded Clios, on-stage like an army of gold soldiers, are unaffected by the evening's shocking events.
+It just stops.
+After dodging bread rolls the disoriented PR guy finally staggers off the stage.
+But this time no one dares to step in.
+The audience now sits in stunned silence.
+To try to keep things moving the band leader takes the cue to play Hello Dolly for a fourth time.
+I begin to imagine how the passengers on the Titanic felt as the ship was going down.
+Only the unawarded Clios, poised on-stage like an army of gold soldiers, seem unaffected by the evening's events.

-It doesn't take long before the disgusted crowd begins to make their way toward the exits.
-As I join the mass exodus I pause in astonishment as a tuxedoed gentleman boldly struts on stage, grabs a Clio, and then struts off shamelessly flaunting his Clio as a victorious consolation to the disastrous evening.
-Two others quickly follow suit.
+The disgusted crowd begins to make it's way toward the exits.
+And, as I join the exodus, I'm suddenly paralyzed by the sight of a tuxedoed man boldly strutting on stage and grabbing a Clio.
+He then struts off shamelessly flaunting his shiny award as a victorious consolation to the disastrous evening.
+Two others immediately follow suit.
 Some, in the crowd, gasp.
 Others cheer.
-What happens next can only be described as surreal.
-In seconds, the stage is rushed by dozens of normally dignified ad executives who literally push, shove and fight over each other and the remaining Clios.
-My jaw is on the floor.
+And, what happens next can only be described as surreal.
+In seconds, the stage is rushed by dozens of normally dignified ad execs who literally push, shove and fight each other for the remaining Clios.
 It's a feeding frenzy and in 30 seconds it's over.
 So, it would seem, are the Clios.